 The first and foremost objective of an Anti-Pollution Face Mask is to protect your respiratory system from pollutants and dust particles on unkempt roads.
 A pollution face mask should be used throughout the year and not only during cold weather or post-Diwali season when pollution is at its all-time high.
 Women stepping out with a dupatta (a piece of cloth used to wrap face and head) and men with a face towel is a common sight around India.
 But this cloth doesn’t prevent polluted air and dust particles rather only saves your skin from direct sunlight.

 Face Masks don’t have to be out of style and outdated as you can buy a big variety of face masks online that can match your style and bike colour.

 First Aid Kit

-Buying a kit from superstore can be expensive and huge where you need a compact kit that can fix in your two-wheeler.
+Buying a kit from a superstore can be expensive and huge where you need a compact kit that can be fixed in your two-wheeler.
 Decide on what components you will actually be using in real life and make your own first aid kit.